JahongLiu/Large-Distributed-System-AI-Agent/README.md

 #  Llamazon-AI-Ebook-Store (WIP)

 ## Overview
-Architected this large system to explore design challenges and trade-offs, as well as ai generated ebook business idea.
+Architected this large system to explore design challenges and trade-offs, as well as ai ideas.

-**P.S.
-I'm exploring these tech stacks to broaden my skills, not because I'm a master of them all.**

 **AI**: Llama3, GPT API